leostudiooo/sv-scripts/README.md

 # sv-scripts
 Leo's script repo for Synthesizer V Studio Pro by @dreamtonics .

+## sv.d.ts

+This includes everything in the scripting manual and is useful for scripting.

 ## AutoSave-alert.js

 Since I cannot find a method to access to the project file, it is just an alert that reminds you to save your project. ;(